okbreathe/redux-api-resources/README.md

   // Retrieve the errors for a given CRUD operation, which will be one of
   // 'create', 'update', 'fetch', or 'destroy' errors(which)

-  // Remove the given keys from the scoped changeset remove(...fields)

-  // Remove everything from the scoped changeset clear()

   // Creates an action dispatcher, detailed below field(name, { /* ...options */ })